 The Importance of a Comprehensive Eye Exam

 Optometrists undergo years of study and specialized training.
 They develop a comprehensive understanding of how to evaluate your eyes not only for sight, but for any underlying conditions.
 In fact, vision and health are closely linked.
-Comprehensive eye exams enable Ray D. Williams, OD to detect signs of diseases that may affect your entire body, but which show early signs in your eyes.
+Comprehensive eye exams enable our team of eye doctors to detect signs of diseases that may affect your entire body, but which show early signs in your eyes.

 - High cholesterol